thaining7/Bamazon/README.md

 Here are some screenshots demonstrating how the Bamazon storefront works:

+Welcome Screen
 ![Welcome Screen](Screenshot1.png)

+Select an item to order:
 ![Select an item to order](Screenshot3.png)

+Select the quantity of the item:
 ![Select the quantity of the item](Screenshot4.png)

+When the order is placed, the app returns to the storefront:
 ![When the order is placed, the app returns to the store front](Screenshot1.png)

 ## Introducing Bamazon Manager, your management solution for certified ACME goods